simprov/simprov/README.md

-# SIMProv Version 0.0.1
+# SIMProv

+A library for tracking the provenance of interactive Web applications

+# Installation instructions
 - npm install
 - npm run devServer
 - Head on to http://localhost:3000/ to view the examples, if not opened in the browser automatically.

-# Information
+# Running Information
 - Running devServer will build and watch folders sourceScripts and public for changes
 - Save the project to initiate rebuild and live reload.
 - If the Watch->Rebuild->Reload is not working, deselect safe-write option in your editor.